silversquirl/rulebook/README.md

 ## Rules

+- `boneBlockFertilizer` - placing or moving a bone block will fertilize all blocks around it (1/9 chance of deletion per fertilization)
 - `fillVolume` - maximum volume of a /filled or /cloned area (default: 32768)
 - `lightFiresInAir` - allows flint and steel to light fires on air blocks - useful for updating BUDs (default: false)
 - `spawnChunksRadius` - determines the radius of the spawn chunks (default: 11)